-While some critics in the US have argued that the determination of ALARP is strictly a quantitative risk assessment (QRA) calculation that is not sufficiently protective, the CSB has found that the HSE allows reliance upon qualitative assessments, QRA, and semi-quantitative risk assessments to determine ALARP.
-194 According to the HSE, essential considerations for determining whether a duty holder has reduced risks to ALARP include "the adoption of inherently safer designs..." and "[i]dentification of possible further measures that could be applied to lower the risk."
-The HSE also notes that the guidance to COMAH Regulation 4 (General Duty) "describes the application of all measures necessary to reduce risk of a major accident to ALARP based on a hierarchical approach (inherent safety, prevention, control, mitigation)."197 In Norway, the PSA requires companies to "select technical, operational and organisational solutions that reduce the probability that harm, errors and hazard and accident situations occur."
+quantitative risk assessments to determine ALARP.
+According to the HSE, essential considerations for determining whether a duty holder has reduced risks to ALARP include "the adoption of inherently safer designs... and "[i]dentification of possible further measures that could be applied to lower the risk.
+The HSE also notes that the guidance to COMAH Regulation 4 (General Duty) "describes the application of all measures necessary to reduce risk of a major accident to ALARP based on a hierarchical approach (inherent safety, prevention, control, mitigation)."
+In Norway, PSA requires companies to "select technical, operational and organisational solutions that reduce the probability that harm, errors and hazard and accident situations occur."
 PSA regulations require companies to choose the solutions that offer the best results, provided the costs are not significantly disproportionate to the risk reduction achieved.
-199 In Australia, the NOPSEMA enforces the Offshore Petroleum and Greenhouse Gas Storage Act 2006 and its regulations, which imposes a duty of care on the operator of a facility to "take all reasonably practicable steps" to ensure the facility is safe and all work and other activities are "carried out in a manner that is safe and
+In Australia, the NOPSEMA enforces the Offshore Petroleum and Greenhouse Gas Storage Act 2006 and its regulations, which imposes a duty of care on the operator of a facility to "take all reasonably practicable steps" to ensure the facility is safe and all work and other activities are "carried out in a manner that is safe and without risk to the health of any person at or near the facility."
+NOPSEMA explains that to achieve ALARP, the company "has to show, through reasoned and supported arguments, that there are no other practical measures that could reasonably be taken to reduce risks further."